zzragnar0kzz/pve-mub/README.md

 Remaining hardware resources are available to ancilliary services, and to the host.

-The PVE host configuration can likely be adapted to other hardware; YMMV with the results of such endeavors.
+The provided PVE host and/or guest configurations can likely be adapted to other hardware; YMMV with the results of such endeavors.

 # The Standard Disclaimer™
 pve-mub © 2021 Jeff Guziak.
 All rights reserved.